How To Insulate A Camper For Winter Use

 Chances are you don’t need to access certain windows during the winter months.
 For example, if you don’t plan on spending plenty of time in the bedroom beyond dozing off, you can cover those panes with foam solution.

 It’s a small compromise for a little extra comfort and energy savings.
-Measure the pane and cut out the right dimensions, then tape the foam along the edges.
+Measure the pane, cut out the right dimensions, and tape the foam along the edges.

 Buy Insulating Drapes

-Since your glass windows will allow heat to escape, an easy and cost-effective way to minimize heat loss is to use drapes to cover your windows.
+Since your glass windows will allow heat to escape, an easy and cost-effective way to minimize heat loss is to use thermal curtains or drapes to cover your windows.
 Thick curtains will retain the heat inside your RV and keep cold air out.

 Upgrade To Multi-Pane Windows

 If your RV has only a single pane of glass, consider installing a multi-pane window instead.
-Single pane glass windows are prone to losing heat, which is far from ideal if you spend a lot of time in cold temperatures.
+Single-pane windows are prone to losing heat, which is far from ideal if you spend a lot of time in cold temperatures.
 With multi-pane windows, you won’t have to cover your windows with plastic film or work as hard to insulate your camper.

 For instance, if a small portion of your door seal gets damaged at the base of the door, air and snow could flow freely onto the floor.
 The amount of moisture may seem insignificant but can cause serious floor or carpet damage as it melts and refreezes if left unattended.